davidobrien1985/slackbot_flightinfo/README.md

     - user name
   - flightaware_api
     - FlightAware API key for above user name
+  - functionUrl
+    - URL to the Azure Function App
 - Slack Team with a Slash command configured to trigger the `entry` function

 # entry